 - Encourage him to forge healthy friendships.
 Your son sounds like a gentle boy who may lose himself in the presence of strong personalities.
 Ask his teacher to suggest other children with similar temperaments, and arrange time for them to get together outside of the school setting where they may be shy or intimidated.
 Sometimes an outing fosters connection more easily than having a new friend over to your house, where some children feel awkward about keeping things interesting.
 Bowling or miniature golf can be good activities that allow kids to get to know each other while sharing a fun experience.

 - Help him identify and express his opinions.
 Ask him what he thinks about a topic in the news.
 Invite him to explain something in depth that he heard in current events or create a mock debate where you pick a topic out of a hat and have him argue for or against it, like, “Why the school day should/ should not begin at 10:00 a.m.” or “Why people should/ should not be heavily fined for littering.”
 Help him practice taking a stand, and be sure to listen respectfully to his point of view.

 I can’t count the number of children and teens I’ve worked with who genuinely believed they were stupid, despite being brilliant at something outside of a school setting.
 Many are helped by taking Howard Gardner’s Multiple Intelligence test (available online), which allows them to better understand that being “school smart” is only one manifestation of giftedness.
 Hopefully these ideas will help you help your son discover his unique brand of genius.

 Does your child struggle with school?
-Don’t miss my Master Class with Dr. Thomas Armstrong, Rekindle Your Child’s Passion For Learning!
-Register here!
+You may enjoy my Master Class with Dr. Thomas Armstrong, Rekindle Your Child’s Passion For Learning.
+Replay available here.